backus/openai.rb/README.md

 # OpenAI.rb

-A comprehensive (as of March 25th, 2023) OpenAI API wrapper with built-in support for caching, tokenization, response streaming.
+A comprehensive (as of March 25th, 2023) OpenAI API wrapper with built-in support for:

+* caching
+* tokenization
+* response streaming
+* a simple chainable abstraction for chats

 ## Install and Setup